femsupreme/FlexPluginBG3/README.md

 # FlexPluginBG3

 FlexPluginBG3 allows Baldur's Gate 3 information to be shown on your FlexBar device.
+The current test build targets **macOS** and does not include any Windows specific dependencies.

 ## Connection